 Insurance companies are eager for data and for ways to effectively share data within the legal and regulatory framework so that the industry can effectively respond to positive policyholder experiences and discontinue any programs that fail to make an impact.

 Because there is little competition in the stand-alone LTC insurance market, due to the financial losses accumulated and many insurance companies exiting the actively selling market, sharing of ideas between companies on management of active policies may be possible, although care should be taken regarding anti-trust issues.

+Effectiveness may increase or decrease if targeting certain policyholders.

+Development of experience showing effectiveness will be a work in progress.

 Addressing of Issues